rd-alliance/metadata-catalog-v2/CONTRIBUTING.md

  1. Document what you think the data model should look like in `openapi.yaml` under `components["schemas"]`.

+ 2. Make the corresponding changes to the entity classes in `rdamsc/records.py`.

+    If you are adding a new relationship between entities, update the `rolemap` properties of each affected entity and `Relation._inversions`.
+If there is a name collision between several pairwise relationships (as with `maintainers`), update `Relation.inversion_map()`.
+If an entity would not be considered useful without having that relationship, add the relationship role name to a list at `schema['relatedEntities']['useful']` for the entity.

- 2. Update the `schema` and `rolemap` properties of the respective entity classes in `rdamsc/records.py`.
-You should see a close correspondence with the schemas in `openapi.yaml`.
-You may also have to add a custom validator, which should normally be added as a method of the `Record` class with a name starting `_do_`; it should return a dictionary with keys `errors` (a list of dictionaries with key `message`) and `value` (a cleaned version of the input).
+    If you are adding a new property to an entity, update the `schema` property of the entity class.
+You should see a close correspondence with the schemas in `openapi.yaml`; `type` refers to the validator for the API to use;
+    `useful` refers to whether the property must be present for the record to be considered useful.
+If you use a new value for `type`, then you will also need to add a custom validator as a method of the `Record` class named `_do_` plus the type; it should return a dictionary with keys `errors` (a list of dictionaries with key `message`) and `value` (a cleaned version of the input).
+Note that the `type` is plural if the value is a list.

  3. Update the internal implementation of the data model for receiving form data in `rdamsc/records.py`.
 There are sections for defining validators, form